-Our communities across Pennine Lancashire want to do the best they can for each other and their neighbourhoods.
 Encouraging volunteering and building community capacity to complement public services is a key strategy for improving health and wellbeing through prevention.
-We have an estimated 114,000 formal volunteers, and we know that there are thousands more informal volunteers who support each other within communities.
-In order to support these volunteers, and to be able to develop and promote volunteering across health and social care, the right frameworks need to be in place.
+In Pennine Lancashire we have an estimated 114,000 formal volunteers, and we know that there are thousands more informal volunteers who support each other within their communities.
+In order to support these volunteers and to be able to develop and promote volunteering across health and social care, the right frameworks need to be in place.

 - Raise the profile of volunteering and the associated benefits

 - Support communities and vulnerable people in their health and wellbeing; either directly from services or through volunteering itself

 - Ensure that appropriate support, resources and guidance is available for the management of volunteers, including sharing challenges, sharing good practice and ensuring the supporting infrastructure is fit for purpose

 - Support the future supply of the health and care workforce

 To learn about the benefits to volunteering click here.